-Whether you’re a freelancer or self-employed, you might get tempted to go through your illness, cope with it but still work the day.
+Whether you’re a freelancer or self-employed, you might get tempted to go through your illness and cope with it but still work the day.

-Focus on your long-term wellness and health, so it is better to get a sick day or two and rest and come back with full energy.
+Focus on your long-term wellness and health, so it is better to get a sick day or two, rest, and come back with full energy.

 Socialize With Your Colleagues Remotely

 There are certainly tremendous benefits of working from home, but one of the worst disadvantages is not having a social circle around you.

 In-office, you have colleagues around you to connect with, work with, engage or interact and even socialize in breaks, but that doesn’t happen with remote working.

 So, loneliness, isolation, and disconnect from people become eminent in remote working, and this becomes more difficult for extroverts.

 Even though introverts take this in a better way, they still lose their chance to socialize and can feel isolated and alone.

 So, to counter this, it is better to socialize with your colleagues and co-workers or even find working buddies.